abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 A few more things to note here about Ruby.
 First, that similar to methods, blocks can take parameters (`|cust_num|`).
-The block value for `cust_num` will be anything after `/customer/`, according to our route matcher.
+The block value for `cust_num` will be anything after `/customer/` in the request URL, according to our route matcher.
 If there was another `:param` in our routing string then we could have our block accept multiple arguments.

+Second, note the conditional on line 3; Ruby conditionals evaluate anything other than `false` and `nil` as true (this is known as "truthy" evaluation).
-Second, note that Ruby conditionals use "truthy" evaluation - everything in Ruby evaluates to true except `false` and `nil`.
-Therefore, it is very common to just use the actual object in a conditional rather than adding an explicit check to see if it is not nil, because an initialized object will have a non-nil value anyway.
+Therefore, it is very common
+to just use the actual object in a conditional rather than adding an explicit check to see if it is not nil, because an initialized object will have a non-nil value anyway.
 You *can* explicitly check for nil using